 [END EQUATION]

 The counts ai, bi, ci, and di are defined in exhibit 16.1.
 The symbol ~ is referred to as the squiggly or tilde and is used to indicate distribution of the statistics.
-The term ~ Xs-1.2says that the calculated value has a chi-square distribution with s − 1 degrees of freedom, where s is the number of strata.
+The term ~ Xs-12says that the calculated value has a chi-square distribution with s minus 1 degree of freedom, where s is the number of strata.

 If the hypothesis that the odds ratios are the same across the strata is rejected, the common odds ratio does not exist.
 In this case, more than one common odds ratio needs to be estimated for different part of the strata.
 Otherwise, a common odds ratio does exist, and can be calculated as